We dare you to put a genre on this

-- Eternal Sunshine of the Spotless Mind.
-A Science fiction romantic comedy most of which takes place inside the main characters head.
+- Eternal Sunshine of the Spotless Mind: A science fiction romance movie, most of which takes place inside the main character's head.

 - Repo!
 The Genetic Opera: A Gothic Cyber Punk Musical with a little Gorn thrown in for good measure.

 - The Brood, though unabashedly a horror movie, combines aspects of both the 1800s Gothic Novel and the 1970s slasher.

 - Scanners is a sci-fi / horror / noir / psych thriller.